UbiquityRobotics/learn/localization_navigation/overview/overview.md

 # Autonomous Navigation

-In order to have a robot be able to respond to a command such as "go to the kitchen", we must address the following three requirements:
+In order to have a robot respond to a command such as "go to the kitchen", we must address the following three requirements:

 * The current position of the robot must be known.
 This is referred to as